oneapi-src/oneDAL/docs/source/onedal/notations.rst

      - The edge set in a graph.

    * - :math:`u`, :math:`v` or :math:`w`
-     - The number of the vertex in a graph.
+     - The vertex in a graph.

    * - :math:`(u, v)`
      - The edge in the graph.